 They defrost very quickly at room temperature, and are very good even when they’re still cold.

 - You can use a stand mixer, food processor or electric hand mixer to make these cookies – I’ve used all three with good results.

 - Make sure you whip the dough well.
 It will be crumbly at first and then will come together into a ball – this takes 2-3 minutes of whipping in a stand mixer or food processor, and 4-5 minutes with an electric hand mixer.
-It takes longer then most cookie doughs do but the cookies will be difficult to roll into balls if you don’t whip the dough long enough.
+It takes longer than most cookie doughs to mix but the cookies will be difficult to roll into balls if you don’t whip the dough long enough.